Mustere/Mustere/README.md

 - 👋 Hi, I’m @Mustere
-- 👀 I’m interested in radio engineering
+- 👀 BMSTU student majoring in Radio Electronic Systems
-- 📫 How to reach me: ud6ari@qrz.ru

 <!---
 Mustere/Mustere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.